prashantgenial/APITask/readme.md

 7 - Results originating from one upstream service (and its stability / performance) may not affect the results originating from the other upstream service.
 	 - Your service needs to respond within 3 seconds.
 [Multithreading with callable interface]

-Make sure the service:
+Make sure the service:<br />
-8 - is self-documenting [Added Swagger]
+8 - is self-documenting [Added Swagger]<br />
-9 - exposes metrics on response times for upstream services [As of now added logs later on we can integrate ELK for monitoring]
+9 - exposes metrics on response times for upstream services [As of now added logs later on we can integrate ELK for monitoring]<br />
-10 - exposes health check [Added accuator]
+10 - exposes health check [Added accuator]<br />
 11 - Limit of results on upstream services must be configurable per environment and preconfigured to 5.
-[Add in Application.properties]
+[Add in Application.properties]<br />
 12 - Add the security mechanism to authenticate and authorize the service for added security.
+[JWT Token]<br />
-[JWT Token] 13 - document how we can run it.
-[GIT]
+13 - document how we can run it.
+[GIT]<br />
-14 - document your justification of technology / mechanism choice.
+14 - document your justification of technology / mechanism choice.<br />

-15- The stability of the downstream service may not be affected by the stability of the upstream services.
+15- The stability of the downstream service may not be affected by the stability of the upstream services.<br />

 <strong>Software</strong><br />
 The software details used by the API Task Application are listed below:<br /><br />